DarkTXYZ/lite-compiler/README.md

   - Added initial environment setup and various type checking rules.
 - **Gong**
   - Contributed to function application type checking and test cases.

-## Comments

-For more details, refer to the individual pull requests and commit history.